preservim/vim-thematic/README.markdown

   name is the same as the colorscheme name)
 * `background` (dark or light) - some colorschemes can be further configured via background
-* `sign-column` - optional two-character gutter on left-side of window
 * `airline-theme` - plugin for theming your status bar
 * `sign-column-color-fix` - temporarily modifies colorscheme to force gutter background